-Gear Train: A system of gears that transfers power from the mainspring to the escapement.
+Gear Train: A system of gears that transfer power from the mainspring to the escapement.

 Hacking Seconds: Also called “stop seconds,” this function will stop the seconds hand when the crown is pulled out.
 This makes it easier to synchronize a watch with another timepiece.

 Hand-wound: Referring to a mechanical watch that doesn’t automatically wind.
 Hand-wound watches are powered by manually turning the crown to wind up the mainspring.